jnmartin84/wipeout-dc/README.md

 ***

 ***
-This is the third bug-fix release for v2.
-Extended draw distance, 16:9 anamorphic widescreen available,
+This is the fourth bug-fix release for v2.

+Current feature set includes: Extended draw distance, 16:9 anamorphic widescreen available,

-reimplemented screen shake, many bug-fixes for collision behavior, sound, target lockon indicator, more.
+reimplemented screen shake, restored PSX-original collision behavior, more.

-Feature complete, almost 100% 60 FPS (100% is a strong guarantee), music and sound,
+Feature complete, almost 100% 60 FPS (100% is a strong guarantee), full music and sound,

 VMU save/load for settings and high scores (6 blocks required), full input remapping support for Dreamcast controller.
 ***